Compiling and Running a Node

 minerd_endpoint = "tcp://127.0.0.1:28467"

-# Put the address from `drk wallet --address` here
+# Put the address from `drk wallet address` here

 recipient = "YOUR_WALLET_ADDRESS_HERE"

-is set to the same value as the
+Now ensure that minerd_endpoint is set to the same value as the

-address in your minerd
+rpc_listen address in your minerd config (the default path

-).
+is ~/.config/darkfi/minerd_config.toml).
 Finally, replace the

-string with your drk
+YOUR_WALLET_ADDRESS_HERE string with your drk wallet address that

 you can retrieve as follows:

-$ ./drk wallet --address
+$ ./drk wallet address

 CbaqFqGTgn86Zh9AjUeMw3DJyVCshaPSPFtmj6Cyd5yU

-config file to use with the
+Note: when modifying the darkfid config file to use with the

 testnet, be sure to change the values under the section marked

-(not localnet or mainnet!).
+[network_config."testnet"] (not localnet or mainnet!).

 Darkfid

-configuration is in place, you can run it again and
+Now that darkfid configuration is in place, you can run it again and

-will start, create the necessary keys for validation of blocks
+darkfid will start, create the necessary keys for validation of blocks

 and transactions, and begin syncing the blockchain.